fkooman/php-simple-paseto/README.md

 # License

-ISC, same as [paragonie/paseto](https://github.com/paragonie/paseto) as I took some code snippets from there.
+ISC, same as [paragonie/paseto](https://github.com/paragonie/paseto).
+I copy/pasted some code snippets/docblocks from this library and used them here.